esesmuedgars/IdeaKit/README.md

 ### Networking in Swift with `URLSession`

 I could name only a handful of iOS applications that support offline mode, most of which are by Apple.
-Nowadays most applications require a network connection to provide access to some/all of the features.
+Nowadays most applications require a network connection to provide access to some, or all, of the features.
 We could depend on network data-transfer libraries (e.g., [Alamofire](https://github.com/Alamofire/Alamofire)) to execute HTTP requests or we could use a first-party `URLSession` class.
 [Reinder de Vries](https://twitter.com/reinder42) wrote an [article](https://learnappmaking.com/urlsession-swift-networking-how-to) on how to use the latter one.

 ## Tutorials